Ko Jin-young Wins Evian Title For Second Major Of 2019 - UrduPoint

 Ko Jin-young Wins Evian Title For Second Major Of 2019

-Evian, France, (UrduPoint / Pakistan Point News - APP - 28th Jul, 2019 ) :South Korea's Ko Jin-young won the Evian Championship on Sunday, her second major of 2019.
+Evian, France, (UrduPoint / Pakistan Point News - 29th Jul, 2019 ) :South Korea's Ko Jin-young won the Evian Championship on Sunday, her second major of 2019.

 The 24-year-old, who captured the ANA Inspiration earlier this season, fired a final round 67 for 15-under for the championship and a two-shot victory.